Gain social work skills and knowledge

 200

-Supervised by a qualified social work supervisor
+Practicum learning is supported by a qualified social work supervisor who provides both supervision and teaching.

 The focus of learning will connect to professional identity, values, ethics, skills, knowledge and practice, human rights and social action, action to rectify racism, organizational/systems change, social work research and policy analysis/development and reflective practice